 There are actually a number of different expressions for the term ‘grounding’ when it comes to essential oils – What?
 There are no absolutes when it comes to essential oils?
 Sorry… Anyway, throughout the mountains of research that I have undertaken into the world of essential oils, I have found three main ways that they can be described using the word ‘grounding’:

-- Spiritually grounding – these are oils that calm the spirit, cleanse the mind and ground the soul.
+These are oils that calm the spirit, cleanse the mind and ground the soul.
 Cedarwood, Frankincense and Rosemary are often referred to in this light and are staples in spiritual ceremonies.

-- Earthly grounding – these oils come from the bark, branches, resins or roots of the originating plant.
+These oils come from the bark, branches, resins or roots of the originating plant.
 They are generally earthy in scent and are said to be good for putting our feet squarely back on the ground and at one with mother earth.
 In reality, you could call this spiritually or emotionally grounding but I am guessing you get the picture.

 Anyway, it is the earthly grounding oil that we are going to discuss here.
 Why, because they are manly as!
-And also, to be honest, they are some of my favourites and I find myself using them a lot more than others.
+And also, to be honest, they are some of my favorites and I find myself using them a lot more than others.
 They actually do calm me and bring me down when I am getting stressed or ‘edgy’ – which I tend to do from time to time.

 What are grounding essential oils?

 In terms of earthly essential oils, I would consider the following worthy of this list:

 Vetiver oil is distilled from a perennial grass and is a good calming and stabilising oil.
 It is not as common as other woodsey oils but is often used as an ingredient in skin care products and soaps.
 Manly aroma level – high!